kerryb/cucumber-matchers-demo/README.md

         ./features/step_definitions/steps.rb:17:in `/^the\ CSV\ file\ contains\ information\ about\ my\ widgets$/' features/demo.feature:6:in `Then the CSV file contains information about my widgets'

+## Creating a custom matcher

 Let&rsquo;s implement a matcher in a file under `features/support`.
-We&rsquo;ll follow the normal convention of creating a module and mixing it into Cucumber&rsquo;s `World`, which would (if we had more modules) make it easier to find our methods in stack traces.
+We&rsquo;ll follow the normal convention of creating a module and mixing it into Cucumber&rsquo;s `World`, which would (if we had more modules) make it easier to find things in stack traces.

 ```ruby